tippesi/Atlas-Engine/README.md

 - **ATLAS_HEADLESS** Enables the headless support, which means no window needs to be created.
 Is disabled by default.
 - **ATLAS_BINDLESS** Enables support for bindless resources.
 Might be problematic on MacOS.
 Enabled by default.
 - **ATLAS_TESTS** Generates the testing project and allows to target it.
+- **ATLAS_BUNDLE** Allows the applications to be bundled and installed on MacOS.
+Disabled by default
 ## Documentation
 If you want more information have a look into the [Documentation](https://tippesi.github.io/Atlas-Engine-Doc/index.html).
 ## License